My Router Does Not Allow DNS Changes

 This means if you want to change your DNS to use a provider that a) ensures your security, b) never shares or stores your data, or c) allows you to create your own safe browsing experience, you can’t.

 The most prominent ISP’s in the US to do this are AT&T and Comcast on a few of their routers.

 ISP’s Want Your DNS Traffic

-The Domain Name System (DNS) is like your central nervous system, it helps direct traffic; it's the translation layer, it tells your browsers that “cleanbrowsing.org” and “188.8.131.52”.
+The Domain Name System (DNS) is like your central nervous system, it helps direct traffic; it’s the translation layer, it tells your browsers that “cleanbrowsing.org” corresponds to “188.8.131.52”.
 The latter being the address of the domain, cleanbrowsing.org, telling everyone where the server is located.
 This is how your browser knows what to show you when you make the request (i.e., type cleanbrowsing.org in your browser).

 What this also means is that anyone that owns DNS has the ability to see every request you make.
 From those requests, you’re able to decipher a lot about what a user is doing, what they like, what they might like, and the list goes on.

 ISP’s capitalize on DNS traffic in two ways: DNS Hijacking and Router limitations.

 This post will focus on Router limitations and what you can do to retake control of what happens on your network.